tabotkevin/dyne/docs/tour.rst

         https://api.example.com/v1

     Authentication:
-        All API requests require an API key.
+        All api.client require an API key.
 Include your API key in the Authorization header as follows:
         Authorization: Bearer YOUR_API_KEY

     For further inquiries or support, please contact support@example.com.